This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 9. Raft Down the Penas Blancas River

 If you’re looking for a relaxing rafting trip where you drive deep into the jungle check this out!
 You’ll have the chance to see monkeys, crocodiles, caimans, sloths, tortoises, and more.
-This tour takes about half a day and prices start around $60 USD.
+This tour takes about half a day and prices start at around $80 USD.

 10. Cerro Chata Volcano